Sideline Cheers

 Cheers for Sideline Cheerleading

 Get the audience excited!
-Go cheers and many other general cheers performed on the sidelines are just right for reviving a crowd.
-Modify these cheers for you school:
+Go cheers and many other general cheers performed on the sidelines are just right for energizing a crowd.
+Modify these cheers for your own school.

 Acrostic Sideline Cheers

-These work well for shorter mascots or school names.
+These work well for shorter mascot or school names.
 They can also be used for affirmation words.
 For example:

 B-E-A-R-S